 Evidence of working abroad will make your future job applications stand out, and for all the right reasons.
 If you have successfully managed to work abroad, it is likely that you have shown independence, the ability to adapt, and some killer organisation skills.
 Having to learn a new set of business customs and acceptable forms of communication gives you a new perspective on how other people in the world live, and how you view your own country.
 Because of this, you may more readily conjure up fresh, innovative ideas.
 Savvy employers are well in the know about this, so it could open some excellent doors for you in the future.

-3. Return home bilingual
+Reason 3: Return home bilingual

-Hitting the books, watching YouTube tutorials and religiously working through Duolingo are all excellent ways to learn a new language, but nothing quite does it like throwing yourself in the deep end.
+Hitting the books, watching YouTube tutorials, and religiously working through Duolingo are all excellent ways to learn a new language, but nothing quite does it like throwing yourself in the deep end.
 Even if the company you work for uses English, you’ll need to develop your language skills if you’re to immerse yourself in the culture fully and make new friends.
 This might seem pretty scary, but you’d be surprised at how quickly people can quickly become semi-fluent in a language when they encounter it every day.
 So if you’ve always wanted to become bilingual, you know what to do!

 If you’re feeling overwhelmed by the fact that you’re expected to know exactly what to do with your life by the age of 17, you’re not alone.
 So if that sounds like you, don’t let yourself be rushed – taking a few months or even years out to work abroad can help you to take a step back and figure things out.
-What’s more, it’s is a great way to try out different jobs and new roles so that, when you do commit yourself to a degree, course or career (and the potential expense that comes with it), you’ll be confident that it’s the right direction for you.
+You can do this by going on a gap year, or travelling during the summer holidays.